echac555/pandas_challenge/README.md

 # pandas_challenge

 Pandas_Challenge
-You are the new Chief Data Scientist for your city`s school district.
+You are the new Chief Data Scientist for your city's school district.
 In this capacity, you`ll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
 You will be determining he following in the given datasets.
 District summary, School summary, Highest-performing schools(by % overall passing), Lowest-performing schools (by % overall passing), Math scores by grade, Reading scores by grade, Scores by school spending, Scores by school size and Scores by school type.

 Table of contents: